 Duopa is a medication that will only be available through a surgically placed medical device.
 An infusion pump and tube will directly deliver the medication into the small intestine to provide immediate relief.
 Like Rytary, Duopa is formulated from the same inhibitors and amino acids as the previous medications for Parkinson’s disease.
 However, in clinical trials it effectively stopped symptoms such as tremors, muscle rigidity, unsteady balance, and slow movement in seniors with Parkinson’s for up to sixteen hours, longer than previous Parkinson’s medications.

-For more information on Parkinson’s or to find an experienced Parkinson’s caregiver in Las Vegas, reach out to Home Care Assistance in Las Vegas.
-Our caregivers can assist your senior loved one with a wide variety of tasks from cooking to mobility support, and provide companionship when he or she most needs it.
+For more information on Parkinson’s or to find an experienced Parkinson’s caregiver, reach out to us for reliable home care.
+Las Vegas caregivers can assist your senior loved one with a wide variety of tasks from cooking to mobility support, and provide companionship when he or she most needs it.
 Call (702) 550-3185 and schedule a complimentary, no-obligation consultation with one of our trusted Care Managers.